stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Um, yeah, no. I-- I'm still waiting for it 'cause I work in the games industry which has loads of nerds. [__TIM:__ Yeah.]
-So, I'm hoping at some point someone's going to be like, "Oh, aren't you that villain from *Magnus*" and I will be like, "Heh, yes."
+Yeah, no. I'm still waiting for it 'cause I work in the games industry which has loads of nerds. [__TIM:__ Yeah.]
+So, I'm hoping at some point someone's going to be like, "Oh, aren't you that villain from *Magnus*?" and I will be like, "Heh, yes."

 #### TIM